A statistical physics framework for optimal learning: Theoretical framework

 \subsubsection{Dynamic data selection}

-Accurately selecting training samples is a central challenge in modern machine learning.
-In heterogeneous datasets, e.g., composed of examples from multiple tasks or with varying levels of difficulty, the final performance of a model can be significantly influenced by the order in which samples are presented during training.

-\paragraph{Task ordering.} The ability to learn new tasks without forgetting previously learned ones is crucial for both artificial and biological learners \cite{mccloskey1989catastrophic,DBLP:journals/corr/GoodfellowMDCB13}.
-Recent theoretical studies have assessed the relative effectiveness of various pre‐specified task sequences \cite{lee2021continual,lee2022maslow,evron2022catastrophic,evron2023continual,shan2024order}.
-In contrast, our framework allows to identify optimal task sequences in a variety of settings and was applied in \cite{mori2024optimal} to derive interpretable task‐replay strategies that minimize forgetting.
-The model in \cite{lee2021continual,lee2022maslow,mori2024optimal} is a special case of our formulation where each of the teacher vectors defines a different task $y_m=f^*_{\bm{w}^*_m}(\bm{x})$, $m=1,\ldots,M$, and $L=1$.
-The student has $K=M$ hidden nodes and $H=M$ task-specific readout heads.
-When training on task $m$, the loss function takes the simplified form

-The task variable $m$ can then be treated as a control variable to identify optimal task orderings that minimize generalization error across tasks \cite{mori2024optimal}.
+\paragraph{Task ordering.} The ability to learn new tasks without forgetting previously learned ones is crucial for both artificial and biological learners.
+Recent theoretical studies have assessed the relative effectiveness of various pre‐specified task sequences \cite{lee2021continual,evron2022catastrophic,shan2024order} within minimal models.
+In contrast, our framework allows to identify optimal task‐ordering strategies that minimize forgetting.
+In particular, the model in \cite{lee2021continual} is a special case of our formulation where each of the teacher vectors defines a different task $y_m=f^*_{\bm{w}^*_m}(\bm{x})$, $m=1,\ldots,M$, and $L=1$, the student has $K=M$ hidden nodes and $H=M$ task-specific readout heads.
+The task index $m$ can then be treated as a control variable to identify optimal ordering protocols that minimize the error across tasks \cite{mori2024optimal}.

-\paragraph{Curriculum learning.} When heterogeneous datasets involve a notion of relative sample difficulty, it is natural to ask whether training performance can be enhanced by using a curriculum, i.e., by presenting examples in a structured order based on their difficulty, rather than sampling them at random.
-This question has been theoretically explored in recent literature \cite{NEURIPS2022_84bad835,pmlr-v202-cornacchia23a,NEURIPS2023_4c8ce3c6} and is investigated within our formulation in Section~\ref{sec:applications_cl}.
+\paragraph{Curriculum learning.} For datasets involving heterogeneous sample difficulty, it is natural to ask whether training performance can be enhanced by a curriculum, i.e., by presenting examples in a structured order based on their difficulty, rather than random sampling.
+This question has been explored in recent literature \cite{NEURIPS2022_84bad835,NEURIPS2023_4c8ce3c6} and is investigated within our formulation in Section~\ref{sec:applications_cl}.